A Recent Social Experiment that Reveals How MerPreneurs Talk About What They Do

 When I was going through brutal cancer treatments nearly two decades ago, I was blessed to have two amazing women give me Reiki treatments.
 I got miraculous results and not only did I not have any idea how it worked, I didn’t even believe in it.
 I was just desperate for help!

+If you use a tool, you need get how your stuff works.
 But, especially in an introductory and casual conversation to someone you might be able to help, they don’t care as much about exactly how they get helped.

 People need genuine hope.

 As long as your means of helping someone transform matches their world view, they trust you and that they have genuine hope of getting past their stuck places with you, they will feel satisfied by your answer.
+This is a place we all need to dig in and be specific about how what we do is different from others, based on our skills and training yes.

 But you need to get clear as well on your specific life experiences that inspired you (or even forced you) to get good at certain kinds of transformations and the big reason why you do it for the greater good of all.